How Sustainable Is Super Bowl LVII Between the Eagles and Chiefs?

-How sustainable is the Super Bowl?
-The NFL is working on making Super Bowl LVI its most planet-friendly game yet.
+The NFL is working on making Super Bowl LVII between the Eagles and Chiefs its most planet-friendly game yet.
 Here's what you should know.

 With thousands of fans packing themselves into a giant stadium every year, it can be hard to imagine how the Super Bowl is sustainable.